baijian/iPublish/README.md

 ## Introduction
-iPublish is a small program writen in perl to help you publish projects to your production servers.
+iPublish is a small program writen in perl to help you publish project's source codes to your production servers.
 We aim to make publish operation easier and faster when you have many projects to manage.

+When you publish your project, iPublish will get a complete source codes(ofcourse not contain your production config files) of your project to a single directory with the name of the version(maybe 2013_01_01), then you can use iPublish to modify the contents of your version file which is read by your project's entry file.

+Ok, if you can understand  what I said above, you can use iPublish ^-^.

 ## Install